cheng-dai/solution-for-code-challenge/README.md

 ### How to run the project
 1. Clone the repository.
-2. Run `yarn install` and `yarn dev` in the backend and frontend folders respectively.
+2. Run `yarn install` and `yarn dev` in the backend and frontend folders respectively.(don't forget to run `yarn prisma generate` in the backend folder before running the backend.)
 3. Open `http://localhost:5173` in the browser.

 ### Things I want to improve